 Incubation of DNA with Cells on Ice: For maximum transformation efficiency, cells and DNA should be incubated together on ice for 30 minutes.
-Expect a 2-fold loss in transformation efficiency for every 10 minutes this step is shortened.
+Expect a 2-fold loss in transformation efficiency for every 10 minutes you shorten this step

 Heat Shock: Both the temperature and the timing of the heat shock step are important and specific to the transformation volume and vessel.
 Using the transformation tube provided, 10 seconds at 42°C is optimal.